 Step 5.
 Create a sample Django project.

-Now that the Django framework has been installed, you can to give it a test drive by creating a sample project:
+Now that the Django framework has been installed, you can give it a test drive by creating a sample project:

 The command above will create a directory myproject in your working directory ~, and store all necessary files within.